planningcenter/planningcenter.design/src/articles/Alerts.md

 - No choice for the user is needed.
 The primary action is to confirm they read the message.
 - Icon: success
 - Icon color: green
-- Primary button color: green
+- Primary button color: blue

 ![Example success alert](/images/alert--success.png)
 <br>